Gold price in Azerbaijan continues to grow

 By Zeyni Jafarov - Trend:

-The prices of precious metals, except silver, grew in Azerbaijan on July 2 compared to the previous price, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).
+The prices of precious metals, except gold, decreased in Azerbaijan on July 7 compared to the previous price, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).

 |